Skip to content

 • xpath is the only required property for an anchor.

 • record.clickable.classes is an array of classes that indicate clickable elements.
-By default Rapise does not record clicks on DIVs, SPANs and some other elements.
-By listing classes of elements that can be clicked you may change the default behavior.
+By default, Rapise does not record clicks on DIVs, SPANs, and some other elements.
+By listing classes of elements that can be clicked, you may change this default behavior.
 Requires Rapise 6.4+

-• record.handlers is an objects that defines functions injected into the recorder.
+• record.handlers is an object that defines functions injected into the recorder.
 Requires Rapise 6.4+

 • elementName(el) builds a name for a given element.
-This name is used as object ID in the object repository.
-If this function returns null then default algorithm is used to build the name.
+This name is used as the object ID in the object repository.
+If this function returns null, the default algorithm is used to build the name.

-• skipAttribute(node, attr, value) allows to skip recording of some attributes in specific cases.
+• skipAttribute(node, attr, value) allows skipping the recording of some attributes in specific cases.
 The function must return true if an attribute should not be recorded.

-• clickable(el) fine grained control over which element is considered clickable.
-When the function returns true the element is considered clickable, if false - then default algorithm (element is clickable or not) is used.
+• clickable(el) provides fine-grained control over which element is considered clickable.
+When the function returns true, the element is considered clickable; if false, the default algorithm (determining if the element is clickable or not) is used.
 Requires Rapise 6.5+.

 treatMouseUpAsClick, treatMouseDownAsClick

-In rare cases when a Web app is interfering into default mouse clicks processing mechanism it may be necessary to set record.treatMouseUpAsClick or record.treatMouseDownAsClick to true.
-It will enable Rapise to record clicks that are processed by the application inside MouseUp or MouseDown events.
+In rare cases where a web app interferes with the default mouse click processing mechanism, it may be necessary to set record.treatMouseUpAsClick or record.treatMouseDownAsClick to true.
+This will enable Rapise to record clicks that are processed by the application within MouseUp or MouseDown events.

 Anchors

-When XPath of an element is being recorded and the element belongs to the sub-tree of an anchor element (including the anchor element itself) then XPath of the element will start/or be replaced with XPath of the anchor element.
+When an element's XPath is being recorded, and the element belongs to the sub-tree of an anchor element (including the anchor element itself), the element's XPath will either start with or be replaced by the anchor element's XPath.

 Example 1

-Let's look at the example.
-Here we have a table built with DIVs and ARIA roles.
+Let's look at an example.
+Here, we have a table built with DIVs and ARIA roles.

 <div id="Customers" role="grid">